Your Guide to Developing a Retirement Withdrawals Strategy

-Over time it’s more likely that you will need to review, revise and adjust your retirement withdrawals strategy in terms of the amount you take and the accounts from which withdrawals are taken.
+Over time it’s more likely that you will need to review, revise, and adjust your retirement withdrawals strategy in terms of the amount you take and the accounts from which withdrawals are taken.

 An example of being flexible might involve withdrawing extra money in the years prior to reaching age 70½ and required minimum distributions (RMDs).
 Depending upon your income and tax bracket, you could potentially reduce what you owe the IRS by proactively reducing the amount subject to RMDs down the road.

-Related to this, it might make sense to convert some traditional IRA money to a Roth and pay the tax to avoid RMDs, as well.
+It may also make sense to convert some traditional IRA money to a Roth and pay the tax to avoid RMDs, as well.

 It can be tempting to deplete your taxable accounts first to avoid taxes or pay them at the lower capital gains rates.
 This might not always be the best option as this eliminates any type of tax flexibility down the road.